 Much of what quality technology is applied to can broadly be characterized as incremental innovation.
 Increasing the yield of a process by reducing the defects or achieving better control of a process are typical examples of incremental innovations.
 However, innovations that may not be technologically significant enough to warrant much attention may still be extremely important economically.
 Making the first lightbulb was a technological breakthrough.
 Making and fine-tuning (with design of experiments and statistical process control) a machine that can produce 3,000 lightbulbs an hour is not; it is an incremental innovation.
 Yet both types of innovation demonstrate benefits to organizations and customers.

-“The Future of Quality Technology: From a Manufacturing to a Knowledge Economy & From Defects to Innovations,” Quality Engineering, 24 (2012): 30-36.
+Adapted from The Executive Guide to Innovation: Turning Good Ideas into Great Results, ASQ Quality Press, and “The Future of Quality Technology: From a Manufacturing to a Knowledge Economy & From Defects to Innovations,” (Quality Engineering).